 Only transfer credits from an accredited institution will be considered.
 If transfer credit is awarded, it will still be necessary to complete the required number of hours to graduate, which will more than likely necessitate additional coursework above and beyond the degree program requirements.

-- Have cumulative grade point average for all previous undergraduate courses as being 2.6 or above on 4-point scale
+- Have cumulative grade point average for all previous undergraduate courses as being 2.6 or above on the 4-point scale

 - Entrance Exam Scores – Have official entrance exam scores sent to the UGA Graduate School by the testing service.
-Specify UGA as recipient of the scores, institutional code for ETS reporting: 5813
+Specify UGA as a recipient of the scores, institutional code for ETS reporting: 5813

 - International applicants must also submit TOEFL or IELTS scores.

 - Résumé or curriculum vita – Upload to the Graduate School application.

 - Statement of Purpose – Submit a one-page statement of purpose online to the Graduate School.
 The statement of intent should clarify the candidate's relevant background, interests, and goals in relation to the program.

 - Transcripts – Submit unofficial transcripts from all institutions attended as part of the Graduate School application.
 Send official transcripts after you are offered admission.

 - Letters of Recommendation – Submit three letters of recommendation online to graduate school.
 Letters should be from individuals who can evaluate the applicant’s scholarly ability and potential for success in a graduate program.
 Preferably at least two of them are from faculty who have instructed the applicant in a previous program of study.
 The application will prompt your recommenders to submit their letters electronically.

 Registration deadlines vary per semester.
 The UGA Office of the Registrar website provides up-to-date information on registration dates.